Kentucky Lawmakers Have Another Chance To Legalize Sports Betting: Will They Take It?

 Rebecca Hanchett

-Rebecca Hanchett is a political writer based in Kentucky's Bluegrass region who covers legislative developments at Gaming Today.
+Based in Kentucky's Bluegrass region, Rebecca Hanchett is a political writer who covers legislative developments at Gaming Today.
 She worked as a public affairs specialist for 23 years at the Kentucky State Capitol.
-A University of Kentucky grad, she has been known to watch UK basketball from time to time.
+A University of Kentucky grad, Hanchett has been known to watch UK. basketball from time to time.

 Get connected with us on Social Media